 - hot tube two: 104°F

 It’s vital to drink plenty of water when immersing in these hot temperatures.
-Each of the three options are incredibly relaxing and soothing, providing a great way to unwind after a long day exploring.
+Each of the three options are incredibly relaxing and soothing, providing a great way to unwind after a long day of exploring.

 The on-site lodge comes with 9 bedrooms that sleep around 20 people.
 Most of the rooms sport queen or king-sized beds with attached, private bathrooms.
 There are three kitchens, a laundry facility, a game room, a TV room, a dance floor, outdoor decks, a fountain, and quarters for the hosts.
 There is plenty of room for every guest to have their own space.